SIXTEEN

 "There's always a first time."
 Driscoll sputtered, "I want my money now."

 "At the fuckin' millionaire ATM in Beverly Hills."
 His fingers clenched the 9mm with bone-white intensity.
 Veins popped out from his temples and throbbed with each heartbeat.
-The ex-cop was seconds away from pulling the trigger and for once nothing Louie could say or do would save him, but just as Driscoll began to lift the 9mm, a hard object cracked into the ex-cop's head and the big man crumpled to the driveway.
+The ex-cop was seconds away from pulling the trigger and for once nothing Louie could say or do would save him.
+Just as Driscoll began to lift the 9mm, a hard object cracked into the ex-cop's head and the big man crumpled to the driveway.

 "You all right, Mr. Sinreich?"
-Jimmo held a splintered length of two by four.
+Jimmo held up a splintered two by four.
 "I spotted him following you from the parking lot.
-I figured he had to be up to no good."
+I figured he had to be up to no good.”

 "You took your time.”